David Anderson (British Columbia politician): Retirement from politics

+Awards

 Anderson has received a number of environmental awards, including the John Fraser Award for Environmental Achievement from the Sierra Club of Canada (2005), the Dr. Andrew Thompson Award from West Coast Environmental Law for his lifetime contributions to the environment and sustainability in British Columbia (2004), and the 50th anniversary International Conservation Award (1998) from the Atlantic Salmon Federation.

 He was awarded an honorary doctoral degree in laws by the University of Victoria in 2007, and an honorary doctorate of science from Wilfrid Laurier University in 2009.
 He was appointed an Officer of the Order of Canada in 2010 and named to the Order of British Columbia in 2018.

+Family

 Anderson is married with two children.

 Archives

 There is a David Anderson fonds at Library and Archives Canada.